daniellacor/ceros-plugins/README.md

 ## Marketo Munchkin Plugin

-Uses the [Marketo Munchklin Lead Tracking](http://developers.marketo.com/documentation/websites/lead-tracking-munchkin-js/) to send page view data to your Marketo account.
+Uses the [Marketo Munchkin Lead Tracking](http://developers.marketo.com/documentation/websites/lead-tracking-munchkin-js/) to send page view data to your Marketo account.

 All lead associations will be based on the domain of the experience being viewed (view.ceros.com or a vanity domain).